Investigators look for answers in deadly Minneapolis school explosion

 "It would have been dramatically worse ... we were pretty lucky in that sense," Fruetel said.

-Of the nine people injured, one was in critical condition and three were in satisfactory condition at Hennepin County Medical Center.
-Another five were released, the hospital said on Twitter.
+Of the nine people injured, one was in critical condition and two were listed as satisfactory at Hennepin County Medical Center.
+Another six were released, the hospital said on Twitter on Thursday.

 Hundreds of people crowded into the campus chapel for a prayer service at the academy’s lower and middle campus on Wednesday night.